Pat Phoenix

-Patricia Phoenix (born Patricia Frederica Manfield; 26 November 1923 – 17 September 1986) was an English actress who became one of the first sex symbols of British television through her role as Elsie Tanner, an original cast member of Coronation Street, a role which she portrayed from its first episode in 1960 until she quit the role in 1984.
+Patricia Phoenix (born Patricia Frederica Manfield; 26 November 1923 – 17 September 1986) was an English actress who became one of the first sex symbols of British television through her role as Elsie Tanner, an original cast member of Coronation Street, a role which she portrayed from its first episode in 1960 to 1973, and again from 1976 until she quit the role in 1984.
+In Elsie Tanner, she is credited with creating one of the most famous characters in British soap history.

 Early life

-Phoenix was born at St Mary's Hospital in Fallowfield, Manchester, to Annie (née Noonan), originally of County Galway, Ireland, and Thomas "Tom" Manfield.
+Phoenix was born at St Mary's Hospital in Fallowfield, Lancashire, to Annie (née Noonan), originally of County Galway, Ireland, and Thomas "Tom" Manfield.
 Phoenix also claimed that she had been born in Galway, although she later stated that she was merely agreeing with something her elderly mother had already told the press.

 When Phoenix was eight years old, her father was involved in a car accident; in court, it was revealed that his marriage was bigamous as he had never divorced his first wife, who was living some miles away and who he had been paying maintenance to for many years.
 She later described this period in her life as a "nightmare", saying that "I lost my safe, secure, normal world".
 Her mother later married Richard Pilkington.

 Phoenix attended Fallowfield Central School.
 As a child, she nursed early theatrical ambitions, appearing regularly on the radio in Children's Hour at the age of 11, after having submitted a monologue.
 After leaving school, she worked as a filing clerk for the electricity charging department of Manchester Corporation, performing in amateur dramatics in her spare time.
 She joined the Arts Theatre in Manchester and other Northern repertory companies.